flashbots/latency-monitor/readme.md

 ```

 >
-> Note: In real situation it still makes sense to keep localhost among the peers
+> Note: There is a specially-treated peer name `localhost` that can be used to
+>       send probes to self.
+This can be used to adjust the remote peers's
->       to adjust the remote peers for locally incurred implicit latency (that
+>       latencies for locally incurred implicit ones (that is, by subtracting
->       is, by subtracting local average latency from all remote ones).
+>       local average latency from all remote ones).
 >